akyrillidis/akyrillidis.github.io/pubs/index.md

    </samp></pre>

 + Michail Vlachos, Nikolaos Freris and Anastasios Kyrillidis, [*``Compressive mining: fast and optimal data mining in the compressed domain"*](/pubs/Journals/optimalBounds_VLDB.pdf), Very Large Data Bases (VLDB) Journal, Volume 24 Issue 1, February 2015.

+  <button id="b_abs_j5"> Abstract </button>
+  <button id="b_bib_j5"> Bibtex </button>
+  <p id="abs_j5"> <i> Real-world data typically contain repeated and periodic patterns.
+This suggests that they
+  can be effectively represented and compressed using only a few coefficients of an appropriate basis (e.g., Fourier and wavelets).
+However, distance estimation when the data are represented using different sets of coefficients is still a largely unexplored area.
+This work studies the optimization problems related to obtaining the tightest lower/upper bound on Euclidean distances when each data object is potentially compressed using a different set of orthonormal coefficients.
+Our technique leads to tighter distance estimates, which translates into more accurate search, learning and mining operations directly in the compressed domain.
+We formulate the problem of estimating lower/upper distance bounds as an optimization problem.
+We establish the properties of optimal solutions and leverage the theoretical analysis to develop a fast algorithm to obtain an exact solution to the problem.
+The suggested solution provides the tightest estimation of the Euclidean norm or the correlation.
+We show that typical data analysis operations, such as nearest-neighbor search or k-Means clustering, can operate more accurately using the proposed compression and distance reconstruction technique.
+We compare it with many other prevalent compression and reconstruction techniques, including random projections and PCA-based techniques.
+We highlight a surprising result, namely that when the data are highly sparse in some basis, our technique may even outperform PCA-based compression.
+The contributions of this work are generic as our methodology is applicable to any sequential or high-dimensional data as well as to any orthogonal data transformation used for the underlying data compression scheme. </i> </p>

+   <pre id="bib_j6"><samp>
+   		@article{vlachos2015compressive,
+  				 title={Compressive mining: fast and optimal data mining in the compressed domain}, author={Vlachos, Michail and Freris, Nikolaos M and Kyrillidis, Anastasios},
+			     journal={The VLDB Journal—The International Journal on Very Large Data Bases}, volume={24}, number={1},
+  			 	 pages={1--24},
+  				 year={2015},
+  				 publisher={Springer-Verlag New York, Inc.}
+		}
+   </samp></pre>

 + Quoc Tran-Dinh, Anastasios Kyrillidis and Volkan Cevher, [*``An inexact proximal path-following algorithm for constrained convex minimization"*](/pubs/Journals/TranDinh_etal_PFPN_2013.pdf), SIAM Journal on Optimization (SIOPT), vol. 24, num.
 4, p.
 1718-1745, 2014.
 + Anastasios Kyrillidis and George.
 N. Karystinos, [*``Fixed-rank Rayleigh quotient maximization by an M-PSK sequence"*](/pubs/Journals/05_journal_rankDcomplex_final_v21.pdf), IEEE Trans. on Communications, Volume:62, Issue:3, pages 961-975, 2014.
 + Anastasios Kyrillidis and Volkan Cevher, [*``Matrix recipes for hard thresholding methods"*](/pubs/Journals/MatrixALPS_JMVI_v2.pdf), Journal of Mathematical Imaging and Vision (JMIV), April 2013, Springer.